1Lorenzo-1/mta-browsers/README.md

 })

--- Add an event to know when the browser is fully loaded addEventHandler("onBrowserLoad", theBrowser, function()
+-- Add an event to know when the browser is fully loaded -- Important: The function (exports.BetterBrowser:executeJavascript) won't work correctly until the browser has loaded. addEventHandler("onBrowserLoad", theBrowser, function()
     iprint("The browser has been loaded!")

-    -- Important: The function (exports.BetterBrowser:executeJavascript) won't work correctly until the browser has loaded. end)
+    -- Set the browser's z-index.
+Sometimes, elements that are obscured by other elements in HTML (e.g., a button behind an image) cannot be accessed.
+Setting the z-index higher ensures proper interaction. exports.BetterBrowser:setBrowserProperty(theBrowser, {
+         zIndex=999,
+      })
+end)